mui/material-ui/docs/src/pages/customization/palette/palette.md

 });
 ```

-As in the example above, if the intention object contains custom colors using any of the
+As in the example above, if the palette color contains custom colors using any of the
 "main", "light", "dark" or "contrastText" keys, these map as follows:

 - If the "dark" and / or "light" keys are omitted, their value(s) will be calculated from "main",